rb2nem/nem-dev-guide/website/content/10-offline-signer.md

 The complete code is available unde the directory [files/single_file_signer](https://github.com/rb2nem/nem-dev-guide/tree/master/files/single_file_signer) of [this repository](https://github.com/rb2nem/nem-dev-guide).

 The HTML file built is also in the repository at [files/single_file_signer/dist/offline_signer.html](https://github.com/rb2nem/nem-dev-guide/blob/master/files/single_file_signer/dist/offline_signer.html).
-You can also open it in your browser from [html/single_file_signer/offline_signer.html](/html/single_file_signer/offline_signer.html).
+You can also [open it in your browser](/html/single_file_signer/offline_signer.html) as served from this website.

 To build the single file NEM transaction signer, simply go in that directory and do
 ```
 git clone https://github.com/rb2nem/nem-dev-guide.git